 If you’re considering taking disciplinary action against an employee for excessive absenteeism, it’s important that you track that employee’s attendance.
 You’ll need a clear attendance record that shows when and how often they were tardy or absent from work.
 With an app like Hourly, you can track when an employee clocks in, and where—and keep an organized record of it all on your phone, or desktop.
 This makes it easy for you to pull up the data when you’re discussing attendance with your employees.

 Talk to the employee

 Before you move forward with disciplinary action, you should talk to the absent employee about their absenteeism.
 Explain how their absenteeism is negatively impacting your business and their co-workers.
-Tell them that you need them to show up to work on-time and in accordance with your attendance policy—otherwise, you’ll have to move forward with disciplinary action.
+Tell them that you need them to show up to work on time and in accordance with your attendance and absenteeism policy—otherwise, you’ll have to move forward with disciplinary action.

 Often, a simple conversation is all it takes to bring the issue to your employee’s attention and get their attendance back on track.

 If, after you talk to your employee, their absenteeism doesn’t improve, it’s time to move forward with any disciplinary action outlined in your employee handbook.